alphagov/govuk-content-publishing-guidance/app/formatting-content/text-formatting/blockquotes.md

 - introduce the blockquote with a colon
 - leave one empty line space above and below your blockquote
-- add ‘>’ in any line spaces in the quote – if you leave it out you’ll get separate quotes on separate lines, not one running quote
+- add '>' in any line spaces in the quote – if you leave it out you'll get separate quotes on separate lines, not one running quote

 For example:
 ```